Open Search

 #3 Human Resources Management Role

-If you’re a people person, human resources (HR) might be your calling.
-HR managers are the link between the company and its employees.
+Human Resources Management is one of the most accessible and impactful industrial organizational psychology careers.
+If you’re a people person, an HR career might be your calling.
+HR managers are the link between the company and its staff.

-As an HR manager in a smaller organization, you might be the sole human resources worker in charge of recruiting, consulting, resolving conflicts, and more.1 In a corporation with hundreds of employees, you’ll likely direct a team of human resource specialists.
+As an HR manager in a smaller organization, you might be the sole human resources worker in charge of recruiting, consulting, resolving conflicts, and more.1 In a corporation with hundreds of staff, you’ll likely direct a team of human resource specialists.
+Professionals with a degree in industrial organizational or related psychology degree assess employee skills, analyze data, and design programs to meet employment needs.

 Other HR manager responsibilities include overseeing employee compensation and administering non-wage benefit programs.